 What’s your current project?

-For the past five years, I have been working on a rewriting of Walter Benjamin's The Arcades Project set in New York City in the twentieth century.
-It will be the same size as Benjamin's, a half-million words.
-The idea is to use Benjamin's identical methodology in order to write a poetic history of New York City in the twentieth century, just as Benjamin did with Paris in the nineteenth.
-I've taken each of his original chapter headings (convolutes) and, reading through the entire corpus of literature written about NYC in the twentieth century, I have taken notes and selected what I consider to be the most relevant and interesting parts, sorting them into sheaves identical to Benjamin's.
+For the past five years, I have been working on a rewriting of Walter Benjamin’s The Arcades Project set in New York City in the 20th century.
+It will be the same size as Benjamin’s, a half-million words.
+The idea is to use Benjamin’s identical methodology in order to write a poetic history of New York City in the 20th century, just as Benjamin did with Paris in the 19th.
+I’ve taken each of his original chapter headings (convolutes) and, reading through the entire corpus of literature written about New York City in the 20th century, I have taken notes and selected what I consider to be the most relevant and interesting parts, sorting them into sheaves identical to Benjamin’s.
 The book will be published by Verso, with any luck, sometime next year.

 Why set this in New York City?